fitwp/fitwp.github.io/docs/woocommerce-delivery-time.md

 The download package (.zip) that you get from CodeCanyon contains the following files and folder:

-- woocommerce-delivery-time.zip: main plugin file that need to be uploaded to host to install.
+- `woocommerce-delivery-time.zip`: main plugin file that need to be uploaded to host to install.
-- docs.html: the documentation file (copy of this page)
+- `docs.html`: the documentation file (copy of this page)
-- Licensing: folder of license terms.
+- `Licensing`: folder of license terms.

 ## Installation

-- After download the .zip package from CodeCanyon, unzip it and you will see a file `woocommerce-delivery-time.zip`.
+After download the .zip package from CodeCanyon, unzip it and you will see a file `woocommerce-delivery-time.zip`.

-- Go to your WordPress **Dashboard**, then click to **Plugins -> Add New** menu on the left.
+Go to your WordPress **Dashboard**, then click to **Plugins -> Add New** menu on the left.

 ![add new plugin](http://i.imgur.com/2QCWdJm.png)

-- In the next page, select the `woocommerce-delivery-time.zip` file and click **Install Now**
+In the next page, select the `woocommerce-delivery-time.zip` file and click **Install Now**

 ![upload plugin](http://i.imgur.com/ajcmwE5.png)

-- After uploading the plugin, click **Activate Now** link to activate the plugin.
+After uploading the plugin, click **Activate Now** link to activate the plugin.

 ## Upgrade